2009 Allianz Suisse Open Gstaad

 Stuttgart runner-up Victor Hănescu will defend his Gstaad title.

 Stanislas Wawrinka will headline the singles field in Gstaad.

-The 2009 Allianz Suisse Open Gstaad was a tennis tournament played on outdoor red clay courts.
+The 2009 Allianz Suisse Open Gstaad was a men's tennis tournament played on outdoor red clay courts.
 It was the 42nd edition of the event known that year as the Allianz Suisse Open Gstaad and was part of the ATP World Tour 250 series of the 2009 ATP World Tour.
 It took place at the Roy Emerson Arena in Gstaad, Switzerland, from 26 July through 2 August 2009.
+Unseeded Thomaz Bellucci won the singles title.